-How to Break The Glass Ceiling in 4 Easy Steps
+The Gender Pay Gap - How Do You Break The Glass Ceiling In 4 Easy Steps?

 Our previous article on the gender pay gap looked at the issue of pay disparity still prevalent between men and women in the corporate sector.
 We focused mainly on the potential solutions and what candidates and recruitment firms can do to ensure pay scale parity.